Footsteps is a series of events organised by a group of local Christian volunteers (and friends).

 We have avoided a set structure for Footsteps as it gives us the opportunity to be flexible and experiment with different ways of doing things.

 We have held events based on Messy Church, Godly Play sessions and drop in events using prayer stations.
 We have told stories through drama, freeze frame and Godly Play.
-Craft has included free response, building an ark and spray painting a sheet.
+Response has included free response, building an ark, painting a backcloth, scratch art, flames with shaving foam and painting stones to hide around the village.

 To give a sense of continuity we have some symbols and objects that we try to have out each session.
 These include the Footsteps "banner" - printed at our Advent event with stars and footprints; the cross we decorated at out Easter event and the olive wood Good Shepherd that I brought back for them from Jerusalem.